georgyguei/php-user-management/README.md

    docker-compose up -d
     ```

+4. Set up the database:

+    Access phpMyAdmin at [`http://localhost:8080`](http://localhost:8080) and log in with the following credentials:

+    - Username: `root`
+    - Password: `root`

+    Copy and paste the following SQL script into the SQL tab in phpMyAdmin to create the database and table:

+    ```sql
+    CREATE DATABASE user_management;

+    USE user_management;

+    CREATE TABLE users (
+        id INT AUTO_INCREMENT PRIMARY KEY,
+        name VARCHAR(100) NOT NULL,
+        email VARCHAR(150) NOT NULL UNIQUE
+    );
+    ```

 ## Usage
 1. Access the web interface:

     Open your browser and go to [`http://localhost`](http://localhost).

 2. **Add**, **update**, **delete**, and **list** users:

     Use the web interface to manage users.

 ## Running Tests
 Run tests locally by ensure the MySQL server is running on localhost and run: